Jvega6532/commit-to-memory/frontend/README.md

 - When you delete an entry, all its todos get deleted automatically (foreign key constraint)
 - The post date is set automatically when you create an entry
 - Database URL in `db.py` is set to `postgresql+psycopg://postgres:postgres@localhost:5432/entries_db`
+- Virtual environments keep Python dependencies isolated from your system Python

 ## Team Project